Why Hotels Stop Making Sense After a Week

 The neighbourhood decision for most expats comes down to where they are working.

-UN staff at Gigiri (UNON): Westlands is the standard recommendation — approximately 12–13 km north of Westlands via Limuru Road, 20–30 minutes off-peak.
-The neighbourhood has housed UN staff and contractors for decades.
-Most UN housing guidance points here first.
+UN staff at Gigiri (UNON): Westlands is the standard recommendation — approximately 12–13 km from the Gigiri complex via Limuru Road, 20–30 minutes off-peak.
+The neighbourhood has housed UN staff and contractors for decades and most UN housing guidance points here first.
 Our Westlands apartments at GTC on Westlands Road, Marina Bay Square on Sports Road, and Sunstone on General Mathenge Drive cover different parts of the neighbourhood: GTC in the commercial heart, Marina Bay and Sunstone on quieter residential streets.

 NGO and development sector staff in Upper Hill: Kilimani is better positioned.
 Upper Hill is directly east of Kilimani — several bilateral development agencies and a significant share of international NGO offices are based there.
-AMREF Health Africa's headquarters is in Karen (Langata Road), though the Upper Hill cluster is the relevant hub for most NGO commuters.
 The commute from Kilimani is 10–15 minutes off-peak, versus the longer run through the CBD corridor from Westlands.
-Kilimani also gives you Nairobi Hospital immediately accessible on Argwings Kodhek Road, which matters for staff who may need to access the hospital's occupational health or specialist services.
+Kilimani also gives you Nairobi Hospital immediately accessible on Argwings Kodhek Road, which matters for staff who may need to access occupational health or specialist services during a longer assignment.

 Assignments without a fixed office: Kilimani is the most consistent recommendation — larger apartments, better value, quieter, and well-positioned for the Expressway if you need to move around the city.
-Kileleshwa is a quieter alternative in the same corridor, useful if you want residential calm and do not need the Westlands restaurant and nightlife scene.
+Kileleshwa is a quieter alternative in the same corridor if you want residential calm without the Westlands nightlife footprint.

 Rates and What They Include

-Studios run from KES 3,400–5,500 per night.
+Studios from KES 3,400–5,500 per night.
 One-bedroom units from KES 7,500–17,500.
-Two-bedrooms — the most common choice for expats who want a dedicated workspace separate from the bedroom — from KES 9,000–22,000 depending on building, floor, and view.
-GTC two-bedrooms at the higher end; Kilimani residential apartments at the lower end.
+Two-bedrooms — the most common choice for expats who want a desk separate from the bedroom — from KES 9,000–22,000 depending on building, floor, and specification.
+GTC Westlands sits at the higher end of that range; Kilimani residential apartments at the lower end.

-All of those figures should include fast Wi-Fi, utilities (electricity, water), and in most cases access to building amenities — pool, gym, parking.
+Those figures should include Wi-Fi, electricity, water, and in most cases access to building amenities — pool, gym, parking.
 Monthly rates for 30-day bookings are typically 20–30% below the equivalent nightly rate.
-If your organisation is booking on a per diem or expense basis, confirm whether the monthly rate applies to your length of stay.
+If your organisation is booking on a per diem, confirm whether your length of stay qualifies for the monthly rate before committing to a nightly booking.

-Invoice and receipts: If your organisation requires formal invoicing for reimbursement, confirm before booking that the operator can provide this.
-Platforms that intermediate the booking often issue receipts in their own name rather than the property operator's — which can create complications for finance teams that need a Kenya-registered entity on the invoice.
-Booking direct with the property operator solves this.
+Payment and invoicing: Direct bookings can be paid by M-Pesa or card (Visa, Mastercard).
+If your organisation requires formal invoicing for expense reimbursement, confirm the operator can issue a tax invoice in the name of a Kenya-registered entity.
+Platforms that intermediate the booking — Airbnb, Booking.com — typically issue receipts in the platform's name rather than the operator's, which creates complications for finance teams that need a local vendor on the expense claim.
+Booking direct resolves this.

 The Neighbourhood Guides